The Short-Term Rental By-law (2021-104) is now in effect:

 Rental housing conditions

-Emergency and Protective Services is conducting a review of regulations governing private sector rental properties to address public health and safety, consumer protection, community nuisances and other areas of municipal concern.
+Emergency and Protective Services conducted a review of regulations governing private sector rental properties to address public health and safety, consumer protection, community nuisances and other areas of municipal concern.

-While the Province of Ontario regulates most aspects of the relationship between tenants and landlords, the City of Ottawa has enacted a number of by-laws which directly or indirectly regulate rental housing.
-These include:
+Tribunals Ontario regulates most aspects of the relationship between tenants and landlords.
+The City of Ottawa enacted by-laws which directly or indirectly regulate rental housing.

 - The Heat By-law (2010-210) regulates the maintenance of adequate heat in rented dwelling accommodations.